 Combining Blended and Hierarchical Objectives

-You can actually set both a weight and a priority for each objective.
-This allows you to combine the blended and hierarchical approaches.
+Actually, both weight and priority are always specified for each objective.
+This allows you to seamlessly combine the blended and hierarchical approaches.
 To understand how this works, we should first provide more detail on how hierarchical objectives are handled.

 When you specify a different priority for each of objectives, the solver performs separate optimization steps.
-In each step, in decreasing priority order, it optimizes for the current objective, while imposing constraints that ensure that the quality of higher-priority objectives isn't degraded by more than the specified tolerances.
+In each step, in decreasing priority order, it optimizes for the current objective multiplied by its ObjNWeight attribute, while imposing constraints that ensure that the quality of higher-priority objectives isn't degraded by more than the specified tolerances.

 If you give the same priority to multiple objectives, then they will be handled in the same optimization step, resulting in fewer than total steps for objectives.
 More precisely, one optimization step is performed per distinct priority value, in order of decreasing priority, and all objectives with the same priority are blended together, using the weights for those objectives.
 This gives you quite a bit of flexibility when combining the blended and hierarchical approaches.